Wanyea/Network-Optimization/Assignment 1/4867444/README.txt

 To run Assignment 1 follow these steps:

-1. Unzip the submitted '4867444' folder and locate the directory the 'assignment1.java' file is located.
+1. Unzip the submitted '4867444' folder and locate the directory where the 'assignment1.java' file is located.

 2. On Windows: